-Number and percent of participants whose personal goals were addressed in their service plans.
-N: Number of participants whose personal goals were addressed in their service plans.
-D: Total number of participants who identified personal goals.
+Number and percent of participants whose personal goals were addressed in their service plan.
+N: number of participants whose personal goals were addressed in their service plans.
+D: total number of participants who identified a personal goal.

 Data Source (Select one): Other If 'Other' is selected, specify: Phoenix